shanwilkinson2/hexingGM/README.md

 # hexingGM
-displaying GM data on a hexmap
+Displaying GM data on a hexmap

 Attached files: